[This article was originally written in 2016, but as it is about Tudor history in Essex, little has changed!]

 Despite it’s name, the Queen Elizabeth Hunting Lodge was built by Henry VIII in 1543.
 He loved to hunt and he had the lodge built in the heart of the Royal forest.
 You can visit it today as it’s a free museum run by by the City of London who now own Epping Forest.

 Nearby is Copped Hall, which is now an 18th century mansion house being restored after many years of decay by a very dedicated group of volunteers.
 We visited for their Apple Day one year.
 This house sits on the remains of an earlier Tudor house and its gardens.
-There’s a tree-lined path where, so the story says, Henry VIII walked back and forth waiting to hear the guns being fired from the Tower of London to signal that Anne Boleyn had lost her head, so he could marry Jane Seymour.
+There’s a tree-lined path where, so the story says, Henry VIII walked back and forth waiting to hear the guns being fired from the Tower of London to signal that Anne Boleyn had lost her head, thus freeing him to marry Jane Seymour.
 When you walk along the path and look at London in the distance, it’s quite evocative.
 The house and gardens have regular open days on Sundays throughout the year, which are on our monthly listings.

 If you travel away from London out into rural North Essex you will come to Coggeshall.
 There are many timber-framed buildings in the village, a legacy of the wealth of the East Anglian wool trade of the Medieval and Tudor periods.
 In the village is the National Trust owned Paycockes House, It has stunning carving and panelling, and was built around 1500 for Thomas Paycocke.
 Now you can explore the house and the gardens through the summer months.
 We visited one summer’s day and were enchanted by the house and the gardens.